ananduremanan/svelte-component-library/README.md

-# GBS Svelte Blocks(Beta)
+# GBS Svelte Blocks(Beta)(🎉 0.0.33-Beta is Live Now)

 Svelte Version of GBS Building Block.
-Version (0.0.32-1-Beta)(unstable).
+Version (0.0.33-1-Beta).

 ### Whats New

-- Bug Fixes and improvements
+- Bug Fixes and improvements.
-- Added New Component BreadCrumb
+- Removed bits-ui dependency from datepicker(Date Picker is in development and not recommended to use until become stable)

 ### Installation